Functional Object-Oriented Network for Manipulation Learning: Motion Learning

 \section{Motion Learning}

-For motion generating purpose, the motion type in the FOON is represented using motion harmonics \cite{Huang2015}, which are extracted from demonstrated data using functional principal component analysis (fPCA) \cite{ramsay2005}.

-We collected the manipulation data used for motion learning purpose using an OptiTrack 3D motion capture system in our lab (Figure \ref{fig-mocap}).
-Although processing an online 2D video can also produce motion data, those data are 2D and do not contain enough information for generating executable motions in the 3D world.
-With our 3D motion capture system, we collected the position and orientation of the objects.
+For the purpose of motion generation, the motion type in the FOON is represented using motion harmonics \cite{Huang2015}, which are extracted from demonstrated data using functional principal component analysis (fPCA) \cite{ramsay2005}.
+We collected manipulation data for motion learning using an OptiTrack 3D motion capture system in our lab (Figure \ref{fig-mocap}).
+Although processing an online 2D video can also produce motion data, the acquired data will be 2-dimensional, which is insufficient to generate executable motions in the 3D world.
+Therefore, with our 3D motion capture system, we collected the position and orientation of the objects.